The Regional Municipality of Durham (Ontario, Canada) carried out 2 large face-to-face workshop sessions using Feedback Frames.

-Both sessions were facilitated by 3rd party, professional award winning facilitator, Karyn Dumble, of The Monarch Park Group Inc.
+Both sessions were facilitated by 3rd party, award-winning facilitator, Karyn Dumble, of The Monarch Park Group Inc.

-The ratings were tabulated and the three Steering Committee goals with the highest ratings went forward and became the focus of the next agenda activity.
+The ratings were tabulated and the 3 Steering Committee goals with the highest ratings moved forward and became the focus of the next agenda activity.

-The participants worked in small groups through a goal creation-improvement process where an additional set of nine bold goals were crafted and revised.
-These nine bold goals were offered for evaluation through Feedback Frame voting.
-The scale used for this round of blind voting was from strongly disagree to strongly agree in terms of which goals were needed for Durham’s energy future.
+The participants worked in small groups through a creation-improvement process where an additional set of 9 bold goals were crafted and revised.
+These 9 goals were offered for evaluation through Feedback Frame voting.
+The scale used for this round of blind voting was from strongly disagree to strongly agree to determine pressing priorities for Durham’s energy future.

 The value the Feedback Frames brought to the session was clear: blind voting using a rating scale enabled participants to avoid prematurely determining which goals were favoured.
 Using an visual voting process, such as “dotmocracy-type” processes tends to sway people’s thinking to focus on a limited number of ideas that receive the bulk of dots off the start.